-To ensure that all buildings are healthy, sustainable places to live, work, and learn, the San Francisco Green Building Code (if the direct link does not work you can navigate to the code here) requirements reduce energy and water use, divert waste from landfill, encourage alternate modes of transportation, and support the health and comfort of building occupants in San Francisco.
+To ensure that all buildings are healthy, sustainable places to live, work, and learn, the San Francisco Green Building Code requirements reduce energy and water use, divert waste from landfill, encourage alternate modes of transportation, and support the health and comfort of building occupants in San Francisco.

 The ordinance was informed by the recommendations of the Mayor’s Task Force on Green Buildings to reduce the impacts that buildings in San Francisco have on the environment, local infrastructure, and public health.
 Adopted in 2008, the city's groundbreaking green building requirements apply to newly constructed residential and commercial buildings, as well as major renovations to existing buildings.
 California’s Building Standards Commission subsequently developed Title 24 Part 11, the California Green Building Standards Code, or “CALGreen.”
 Green building requirements were updated in 2010 to combine the mandatory elements of the 2010 California Green Building Standards Code with stricter local requirements, and updated again in 2013 to incorporate changes to California's Green Building Standards and Energy Efficiency Standards (Title 24 Part 6 - 2013).

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.